Universe

 Usage

-The main goal of Acrostiche is to keep track of which acronym to define.
+The main goal of Acrostiche is to keep track of which acronyms to define.

 Define acronyms